China iron ore futures extend gains despite regulator's warning on crackdown

 BEIJING, Dec 7 (Reuters) - Benchmark iron ore futures in China rose for a fourth straight session on Monday to hold above 900 yuan ($137.63) per tonne despite a warning by the Dalian Commodity Exchange that it would strictly crack down on any illegal transactions.

-The most-traded iron ore futures DCIOcv1, for January delivery, inched up 0.6% from the last settlement price to 959 yuan per tonne by 0215 GMT.
-It fell from Friday's closing price of 972 yuan.
+The most-traded iron ore futures DCIOcv1, for January delivery, rose 1.6% from the last settlement price to close at 968 yuan ($148.02) per tonne.
+They fell from Friday's closing price of 972 yuan.

 The China Iron and Steel Association (CISA) said on Sunday recent sharp increase in imported iron ore prices had beaten market expectations and increased operational risks in the industry.